 In Georgia, the filing process begins once a complaint is filed with the court.
 This document is referred to as the divorce petition and includes the reason for the divorce, a list of assets and details of the arrangements that will be made for any children that may be present in the marriage, according to family law.
 The petition is filed with the Superior Court, usually in the country of residence for the non-filing spouse.

 There are 13 causes for divorce that are recognized in Georgia, with the majority of petitions stating the cause as the irretrievable breakdown of the marriage.
 Additionally, other causes which can serve as grounds for the granting of a divorce, include drug addiction and cruel treatment.

-The process is not an easy one, whether it is the process of filing for a divorce, or being in receipt of the divorce paperwork from a spouse.
-Contact an experienced family law attorney located in Georgia, such as Diana Whipkey Young, if you need someone qualified to explain your legal options and also to ensure that your best interests are protected.
+The process is not an easy one, whether it is the process of filing for a divorce or being in receipt of the divorce paperwork from a spouse.
+Contact an experienced family law attorney such as Georgia divorce attorney Diana Whipkey Young, if you need someone qualified to explain your legal options and also to ensure that your best interests are protected.